-If the supervisor is unavailable, the subject of the complaint or the employee believes it would be inappropriate to contact that person, they should immediately contact a member of HPA administration.
+If the supervisor is unavailable, the subject of the complaint or the employee believes it would be inappropriate to contact that person, they should immediately contact their designated HR Generalist: Devon Sonnier, Email: dsonnier@phalenacademies.org.

 An employee can raise concerns and make reports without fear of reprisal or retaliation.